arpruss/USBComposite_stm32f1/README.md

 ```
 USBHID
 USBMIDI
-USBXBox360
+USBMultiXBox360<n>
 USBMassStorage
 USBCompositeSerial
+USBMultiSerial<n>
 ```

+There is also a convenience USBXBox360 class which functions basically like USBMultiXBox360<1>, and cannot be composited with USBMultiXBox360.

-To use them, you need to create instances of them.
-Currently, only one instance of each plugin class can be created.
+To use the plugins, you need to create instances of them.
+NOTE: Only one instance of each plugin class can be created.

 If you want to make a simple (non-composite) USB device, you can create an instance of the plugin class